makerdao/plunger/README.md

 ### Pending transactions discovery

 _Plunger_ discovers pending transactions by looking for them in the Parity transaction queue.
-Bear in mind that it is a custom _Parity_ RPC endpoint and so this latter method will not work with _geth_.
+Bear in mind that it is a custom _Parity_ RPC endpoint and so this method will not work with _geth_.